Subway Tone of Voice — Fresh & Healthy

 What is Subway's brand message?

-Subway's core message is about Made-to-order sandwiches with fresh ingredients.
-Their concept "Fresh Eating" drives their mission: Deliver what guests want—great tasting, freshly made food.
+Subway's core message: Made-to-order sandwiches with fresh ingredients Their mission: Deliver what guests want—great tasting, freshly made food

 What makes Subway's brand voice unique?

 Subway stands out through their fresh, healthy communication style.
-Their central brand tension — "Processed vs. Fresh" — shapes every message they craft in the Food & Beverage sector.
+Their central brand tension, "Processed vs. Fresh", shapes how they communicate across the Food & Beverage sector.

 What language style does Subway use?

-Subway uses simple language with literal messaging.
-Their sentences are typically command in structure, using the present tense.
+Subway uses simple language, with literal messaging, in command-style sentences, using the present tense.